Research at LLNF

 LLNF helped to found the Sandplain Grassland Network (SGN) in 2016.
 The SGN is a regional partnership among researchers and managers that formed to advance understanding and effectiveness of the management of sandplain grasslands.
 The SGN shares methods and understanding gained from experiences with managing grasslands across the region as well as through extensive literature reviews (published and gray literature).
 Check out the SGN website and guidance document.

-rare species monitoring
+Rare species monitoring

 We monitor populations of rare and endangered species on a regular schedule throughout our property at LLNF.
 In some cases, we also protect plants from deer browse and other hazards.
 All occurrence information is reported to the Mass Natural Heritage Endangered Species Program.